Tomas0413/ContinuousControl/REPORT.md

 ## Actor neural network

-The Actor neural network consists of three fully connected (FC) layers.
+* The Actor neural network consists of three fully connected (FC) layers.
+* The input has 33 channels (states)
+* The input and output channels between layers are 128
+* The output has 4 channels (actions)

 ## Critic neural network

+* The Critic neural network consists of three fully connected (FC) layers.
+* The input has 33 channels (states)
+* The input and output channels between layers are 128, except the input for the second layer is 128 + 4 (actions)
+* The output has 1 channel

 # Plot of Rewards